-PIU Leading day-to-day project implementation, financial management and procurement, monitoring project progress, conducting monitoring and evaluation, ensuring compliance with project social and environmental standards, preparing project reports, coordinating and collecting inputs from the relevant ministries and stakeholders, grievance management, SEP implementation and coordination.
 Boosting their capacities through technical assistance to serve the innovation system more effectively.
-High High RDI support applicants and beneficiaries Interest in new projects and understanding the procedure competition.
+Project affected parties Croatian Science Foundation Strategic guidance and inter-ministerial coordination, part of Project Steering Committee, Supporting body for project implementation of Component 2; establishing a Horizon Europe Support Unit, leveraging the existing Horizon contact points located in the Agency for Mobility and EU Programs.
+Boosting their capacities through technical High High assistance to serve the innovation system more effectively.
+Project Steering Committee (PSC) Strategic guidance and inter-ministerial coordination.
+High High ΡΙυ Leading day-to-day project implementation, financial management and procurement, monitoring project progress, conducting monitoring and evaluation, ensuring compliance with project social and environmental standards, preparing project reports, coordinating and collecting inputs from the relevant ministries and stakeholders, grievance management, SEP implementation and coordination.
+Boosting their capacities through technical High High assistance to serve the innovation system more effectively.
+RDI support applicants and beneficiaries Interest in new projects and understanding the procedure competition.
 High Low Participating RDIs' and firms' staff Interest in the project and understanding rules and procedures, gaining new knowledge.
-High Medium Project affected Private firms Defining their research needs, matching with research capabilities, obtaining funding.
-High Low parties (continued) Public Research organizations Receiving support for new research infrastructure, improving the management of existing infrastructure, establishing new collaborations with the private sector High Low Management and staff of companies who receive training under the project Interest in the project and understanding rules and procedures, gaining new knowledge.
+High Medium Project affected parties Private firms Defining their research needs, matching with research capabilities, obtaining funding.
+High Low (continued) Public Research organizations Receiving support for new research infrastructure, improving the management of existing infrastructure, establishing new collaborations with the private sector High Low

+Management and staff of companies who receive training under the project Interest in the project and understanding rules and procedures, gaining new knowledge.
 High Medium Management and staff of organizations and individual consultants who provide training and/or consulting services to project beneficiaries Interest in the project implementation, understanding rules and procedures, providing knowledge and expert support.
-High Medium Potential investors and entrepreneurship Interest in timely implementation of the project and its impact to improved service delivery.
-High Medium support organizations Local communities Interested in R&D projects that could affect them through civil works, sampling, trial periods, etc.).
-Medium Low Other interested parties Students Interest in overall Project results and impact, participation in programs and RDI transformation Medium Medium Croatian Entrepreneurs Dissemination of Project results and investors High Medium The Scientific community in Croatia Interest in overall Project results and impact, participation in programs and RDI transformation High Medium Media Dissemination of information in local and national news High Medium NGOs active in the education sector Implement additional education activities High Medium Ministry of Culture and Media (conservatory departments) and Chamber of Architects Interested in civil works if works will be carried out on buildings that are protected cultural heritage or are located in the area of a protected cultural and historical entity High High
+High Medium Potential investors and entrepreneurship support organizations Interest in timely implementation of the project and its impact to improved service delivery.
+High Medium Local communities Interested in R&D projects that could affect them through civil works, sampling, trial periods, etc.).
+High Medium Other interested parties Students Interest in overall Project results and impact, participation in programs and RDI transformation Medium Low Entrepreneurs Dissemination of Project results and investors High Medium The Scientific community in Croatia Interest in overall Project results and impact, participation in programs and RDI transformation High Medium Media Dissemination of information in local and national news High Medium NGOs active in the education sector Implement additional education activities High Medium Ministry of Culture and Media (conservatory departments) and Chamber of Architects Interested in civil works if works will be carried out on buildings that are protected cultural heritage or are located in the area of a protected cultural and historical entity High High